2004–05 VCU Rams men's basketball team

 The 2004–05 VCU Rams men's basketball team represented Virginia Commonwealth University during the 2004–05 NCAA Division I men's basketball season.
-It was the 37th season of the University fielding a men's basketball program.
+It was the 37th season of the university fielding a men's basketball program.
 Led by third-year head coach Jeff Capel III, they continued to play their home games at the Stuart C. Siegel Center.
 They were a member of the Colonial Athletic Association.
 They finished the season 19–13, 13–5 in CAA play to finish in a tie for second place.
-The Rams defeated Delaware and UNC Wilmington in the CAA Tournmanet, before losing to Old Dominion in the final.
+The Rams defeated Delaware and UNC Wilmington in the CAA Tournament, before losing to Old Dominion in the final.
 They received an at-large bid to the NIT where they lost in the opening round to Davidson.